 I hear it all the time and I get asked all the time about how can I get fitter for riding or I need to improve my “cardio fitness” I get puffed really easy.
 So today I thought I would shed some light on how you do this and what the best approach is.
 Because often it is thought that the only way to improve cardio is by running and while running is fabulous you need to know how to do this correctly and also understand it’s not the only way.

 Where so many people go wrong with running is that they go too fast too soon and they run too much, causing shin splints, sore knees, sprained ankles, hips etc. They don’t balance out their training with strength, core or mobility work.
 They don’t build a foundation of movement first and allow the body to improve its natural biomechanics and let the joints and ligaments get stronger.
-You see ligaments take 7 times longer to improve in strength and suppleness compared to muscle, so you need to allow for this when building any sort of training program.
+You see ligaments take 7 times longer to improve in strength and suppleness compared to muscle.
+I will repeat that in case you missed it 7 times longer!
+So you need to allow for this when building any sort of training program.

 First, let me paint you a picture to explain.
 Here’s Judy, she works in an office job and she sits for the majority of the day, she rides one horse 3-4 days a week if she is lucky and she does all the normal jobs around the property that taken care of a horse requires.
 On average that means walking around 5k-6k steps per day.
 Over the years she has had a few injuries, niggles here and there.
 She then decides she needs to get fitter, so she picks up running and decides to hit the pavement 5 days a week for a 20 a minute run.
 She starts off great and then 3-4 weeks down the track pulls up with an injury of some sort and decides this running thing is not for me.
 This goes on repeat year after year and then she just more and more frustrated and gives up and does nothing, because if she can’t run, then what’s the point.
 So then thinks this whole exercise thing is just overrated and then gets all frustrated in her riding.

-Heres the thing, her body never allowed the time to rebalance, to build its natural biomechanics up and allowed to build its strength up for running on those hard surfaces.
+Heres the thing, her body was never allowed the time to rebalance, to build its natural biomechanics up and allowed to build its strength up for running on those hard surfaces.
+It had spent the last few years sitting in a chair and then expected to perform at running.
 It happens time and time again that we as riders go to fast too soon, yet if you look at any ligament rehabilitation programme for horses, it is so gradual and sustainable, but for some reason, we don’t apply this same analogy to our selves….go figure!

 Foundation of Movement